gucci-on-fleek/lockdown-browser/Readme.md

 1. Build the project as shown above.
 2. Download the _Respondus Lockdown Browser_ and place it in `runtime_directory\`.
 3. Double-click `Sandbox.wsb` (it’s in `runtime_directory\`)

+  (_Alternative_) If you want to pass your microphone and camera through to the _Lockdown Browser_, run `Sandbox-with-Microphone-Camera.wsb` instead.
 4. Wait.
 It’ll take about a minute, but eventually the _Lockdown Browser_ will open, completely automatically.

 ## Technical Details (How does it work?)

 This repo consists of a few fairly simple tools cobbled together into a coherent package.

 The _Lockdown Browser_ detects a few BIOS-related registry keys in `HKLM:\HARDWARE\DESCRIPTION`.
 Therefore, `sandbox_run.ps1` deletes these keys/values.